Valentine, Nebraska

-Valentine is a city in Cherry County, Nebraska, United States.
-The population was 2,737 at the 2010 census.
-It is the county seat of Cherry County.
+Valentine is a city in and the county seat of Cherry County, Nebraska, United States.
+The population was 2,633 at the 2020 census.
+It is the hometown of former vice-presidential candidate Tim Walz.

 History

 Valentine was founded in 1882.
 The Valentine post office was established on December 4, 1882.
 The Sioux City and Pacific Railroad was extended to that point and train service began on April 1, 1883.
 It was named for Edward K. Valentine, a Nebraska representative.

 As late as 1967, Valentine was split between two time zones.
-As described in one news report, "The mountain and central time zones meet at the center of Main Street, so an hour separates the two curb lines."
-According to the report, when clocks were required to be set back one hour for daylight saving time, Valentine's post office (which was in the central zone) split the difference and turned back its clock by only half an hour.
+According to a news report, "The mountain and central time zones meet at the center of Main Street, so an hour separates the two curb lines."
+According to the report, when clocks were required to be set back one hour for daylight saving time, Valentine's post office (which was in the central zone) split the difference and turned back its clock by half an hour.

 Valentine participates in an annual re-mailing program where thousands of pieces of mail flow into the local United States Post Office so that they can be re-mailed with a special Valentine's Day postmark and verse.

 In 2007, National Geographic Adventure magazine included Valentine in its list of the best 100 adventure towns and cities.